Slavery in the 21st century: Definition

 The Office to Monitor and Combat Trafficking in Persons, an agency of the United States Department of State, says that modern slavery', 'trafficking in persons', and 'human trafficking' have been used as umbrella terms for the act of recruiting, harbouring, transporting, providing or obtaining a person for compelled labour or commercial sex acts through the use of force, fraud, or coercion".
 Besides these, a number of different terms are used in the US federal Victims of Trafficking and Violence Protection Act of 2000 and the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, including "involuntary servitude", "slavery" or "practices similar to slavery", "debt bondage", and "forced labor".

 According to American professor Kevin Bales, co-founder and former president of the non-governmental organization and advocacy group Free the Slaves, modern slavery occurs "when a person is under the control of another person who applies violence and force to maintain that control, and the goal of that control is exploitation".
 The impact of slavery is expanded when targeted at vulnerable groups such as children.

 According to the Walk Free Foundation, "Modern slavery includes forced labour, forced or servile marriage, debt bondage, forced commercial sexual exploitation, human trafficking, slavery-like practices, and the sale and exploitation of children."
 With this definition as the basis of its research, Walk Free's Global Slavery Index in 2021 estimated that there were about 49.6 million slaves around the world.

+As mentioned above, the definitions used by different organizations have notable variation in approaches and purposes.
+On one hand, the U.S. Government definition by the Office to Monitor and Combat Trafficking in Persons employs a legal definition, focusing more on the different types of trafficking mechanisms and coercion with the goal of providing an explanation on how and when each situation should be treated as a criminal offense.
+By contrast, the concept under the non-governmental organization Free the Slaves, has more of an advocacy approach designed to raise awareness about the problematic with a persuasive tone, emphasizing more on the conditions of exploitation and the lack of autonomy, including a wider range of practices that can fall under this terminology.

 Bales warned that, because slavery is officially abolished everywhere, the practice is illegal, and more hidden from the public and authorities.
 This makes it impossible to obtain exact figures from primary sources.
 The best that can be done is to estimate based on secondary sources, such as UN investigations, newspaper articles, government reports, and figures from NGOs.

 Modern slavery persists for many of the same reasons older variations did: it is an economically beneficial practice for enslavers, despite the ethical concerns.
 The problem has been able to escalate in recent years due to the disposability of slaves and the fact that the cost of slaves has dropped significantly.